lnahrf/steel_rods/clorfy1gj000j0ald0mal97gc.md

 The same approach is used by social media companies to show you targeted advertisements, and present content that will appeal to you (or piss you off), and make you spend more time engaging with the platform.

 Take a look at the color of the transaction and the nodes withdrawn from that transaction.
-The optional nodes (marked with a ?) are not conclusive and will be made conclusive, narrowed down or expanded when more data is presented to the algorithm.
+The optional nodes (marked with a ?) are not conclusive and will be made conclusive, narrowed down, or expanded when more data is presented to the algorithm.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1699545856694/8a7b3119-2c64-48e9-bffc-1730452dc58a.png align="center")